Download our in-depth report: The Ultimate Guide to IT Security Vendors

 Chemical Facility Anti-Terrorism Standards: These 2007 regulations mandate security for high-risk chemical facilities.

-In addition to federal laws and regulations, a number of states have imposed data privacy and security requirements covering state residents, such as California, the Massachusetts Data Protection Law (201 CMR 17), and the Nevada Personal Information Data Privacy Encryption Law (NRS 603A).
+In addition to federal laws and regulations, a number of states have imposed data privacy and security requirements covering state residents, such as the new California Consumer Privacy Act, the Massachusetts Data Protection Law (201 CMR 17), and the Nevada Personal Information Data Privacy Encryption Law (NRS 603A).
 There are also many international laws in countries such as Canada and Mexico, along with the EU's Data Protection Directive, Privacy Shield, Directive on Security of Network and Information Systems, and now the GDPR.

 Joe Stanganelli, principal of Beacon Hill Law, is a Boston-based attorney, corporate-communications and data-privacy consultant, writer, and speaker.
 Follow him on Twitter at @JoeStanganelli.